-This policy is driven by the Corporations Act requirements and applies to all Directors, officers and employees of the Company and any persons closely related to them.
+This policy is driven by the Corporations Act requirements and applies to all Directors, officers and Group employees.
 The policy summarises the law relating to insider trading and sets out the trading prohibitions which apply to persons affected by the policy.